nicklockwood/GLView/README.md

 The GLModel and GLModelView classes allow you to load a 3D model using the popular WaveFront .obj format and display it in a view, again without needing to know anything about OpenGL.

+The GLView library is modular.
+If you don't want to render 3D models you can omit the Models classes and the rest of the library will still work.
+If you aren't interested in loading and displaying images and just want a basic OpenGL context set up for you, you can omit the Images and Models classes.

 Supported iOS & SDK Versions
 -----------------------------